WHAT IS SERVERLESS ARCHITECTURE?

 If you build your application on one serverless environment, and then you want to transition to another vendor, they don’t make it easy to switch.
 It is a troublesome process, and you may need to reengineer your application if you wish to do so.

 Because you’re serverless provider is automatically scaling your applications, if you don’t have any activity for a longer time some of your application instances may be down when a new request arrives.
 The situation then requires a “cold” start of your services, which may result in a higher latency of up to 1s.

 - Unsuitable for long-term tasks:

-Serverless is great for short-term or real-time processes like sending out emails.
-However, for longer duration tasks, where functions are running constantly, you may end up paying more for compute time than when paying for a reserved instance.
+Serverless is great for short-term or real-time processes like sending emails.
+However, for long running tasks, where functions are running constantly, you may end up paying more for compute time than when paying for a reserved instance.